 Shopify and Square charge nearly identical transaction fees for online and in-person card payments.
 Shopify’s additional monthly charges are significantly more expensive than other options.

-Shopify is more suitable for merchants who prioritize their online sales, while their offline stores are only supplementary to it.
+Shopify is more suitable for merchants who prioritize their online sales, while offline stores only supplement it.

 In contrast, Square is ideally suited to merchants more focused on offline sales, while eCommerce websites serve as auxiliary stores.